TeamTopologies/Independent-Service-Heuristics/README.md

 * **Anti-pattern**: Does your 'thing' depend upon tight coupling / specific vendor drivers or use things like DB Links rather than through a managed versioned API
 * **Anti-pattern**: Do you upstream / downstream producers / consumers need your 'thing' to coordinate a release (e.g. release train) or can they release independently as frequently as they need to

-> Thank you to the people at the [DDD London meetup group](https://www.meetup.com/dddlondon/events/265895638) for their input on an early version of the Independent Service Heuristics. 😻

 ## Resources